 Is a Degree in Data Analytics Worth It?

 Those who earn a degree in data analytics will possess highly sought after skills.
-The World Economic Forum says data analytics career opportunities abound and lists the position as one of the most in-demand job categories across all industries.
+The World Economic Forum says data analytics career opportunities abound and lists the position as one of the most in-demand job categories.
 Executives who responded to the survey said the need to make sense of all the data generated by technological disruptions is driving this growth.

 The tech boom of the last 20 years has generated more information than organizations know what to do with.
 Find out more about the rise of the data analyst.